Lease and Sale of Real Estate

 - *Consent form for the signature of the Bishop of New York

+The Standing Committee regularly meets on the first Thursday of every month except July and August when the Committee does not schedule regular meetings.
+The Standing Committee considers timely applications at its regular meetings, but the Committee may, for various reasons, defer decision to a later month.
 Timely applications are those which are distributed to the members of the Standing Committee at least seven business days prior to the next regular meeting.
 It is the responsibility of the applicant to see that a complete copy of the full application is sent by that date to each member of the Standing Committee.
 The Property Support Director or the staff support to the Standing Committee can provide a list of the current members of the Standing Committee and their addresses.
 In addition, one complete copy should be sent to the diocesan office to the attention of the Property Support Director.
+Additional Review Considerations

 - Summary of the parish’s purpose in entering into the transaction.

 - Summary of the buyer’s or lessee’s purpose in acquiring the property.

 - Statement of the potential effect upon the parish’s tax-exempt status.

 - Statement of current zoning designation and associated restrictions for the property and the surrounding area.